Cecilapp/Cecil/docs/4-Configuration.md

 googleanalytics: UA-XXXXX
 ```

-Used by the built-in partial template [`googleanalytics.html.twig`](https://github.com/Cecilapp/Cecil/blob/master/resources/layouts/partials/googleanalytics.js.twig).
+The _Universal Analytics_ ID is used by the built-in partial template [`googleanalytics.html.twig`](https://github.com/Cecilapp/Cecil/blob/master/resources/layouts/partials/googleanalytics.js.twig).

 ### virtualpages

 Virtual pages is the best way to create pages without content (**front matter only**).

-It consists of a list of pages with a `path` and front matter variables.
+It consists of a list of pages with a `path` and some front matter variables.

 _Example:_